the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Barbarians are stronger and spawn more frequently, but give greater rewards for clearing their encampments.
 (Credit for this concept goes to amfauzn and their "The Barbarians" mod.)
 In addition to better ruins bonuses, the survivor camp spawn rate is also increased, so players actually have a chance at finding at least one camp in most games.

+- As a screw you to the AI's primitive sanity checks, the minimum allowed distance between cities has been increased to 5 tiles (including the city tile).

 - Deseret Nation is now a playable faction.
 Five new City-States have been added.

+- New factions:
-- New faction: Camelot Foundation, a constitutional republic arising from what's left of Wales and England.
+  - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.
+  - The Harbingers, the remnant of an evil Mega-Corp who are now trying to atone for their previous practices...or are they?

 - New units:
   - Barbarian: Suicider + Killdozer